 Having a routine and staying consistent is also a key tip in helping overwhelmed homemaker’s put their mind at ease.
 It doesn’t have to be set in stone.
 Don’t worry if your routine changes or things don’t go according to plan.
 You never know what the next day, week, or month will look like.
 However, just having a few routines, whether it be making your bed every morning or having an evening routine, becomes a comfort since it is a regular occurrence and familiarity.

 My favourite tip of all is finding a bit of quiet time.
 Sometimes all a woman needs is to go into a quiet zone and relax.
 Even for just 15 minutes, getting away from the hustle and bustle, re-energize, take a breather, give yourself a spa night or read a book.
-Whatever makes you relax and forget about the real world for a little while, do it.
+Whatever makes you relax and forget about the real world for a little while.
 Homemaking is a 24/7 career, so be sure to get some breaks in there somewhere!

 A reminder to all homemaker’s: you are not alone.
 We all feel overwhelmed at times, some more than others.
 But at the end of the day, we’re a community of women running our own household, raising a family, taking care of our animals, and working on having a successful relationship.
-It isn’t easy, but the fact that we are doing it despite how exhausting it can get, shows how strong we are as women, that we can tackle anything thrown our way.
+It isn’t easy.
+But the fact that we are doing it despite how exhausting it can become, shows how strong we are as women, that we can tackle anything thrown our way.

 Keep going, you’ve got this.